cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

     `params` to strengthen the input `msg` against offline dictionary attacks.
     This function also needs to satisfy collision resistance.

-- Authenticated Key Exchange (AKE, {{instantiations}}):
+OPAQUE additionally depends on an Authenticated Key Exchange (AKE) protocol.
-  - Npk: The size of the public keys used for the key exchange protocol.
+This specification defines one particular AKE based on 3DH; see {{instantiations}}.
-  - Nsk: The size of the private keys used for the key exchange protocol.
+We let `Npk` and `Nsk` denote the size of public and private keys, respectively, used in the AKE.

 # Offline Registration {#offline-phase}